seankarson/docs/download/index.md

 ## Development and Maintenance Branches

-If you are interested in working on Project Geode, you can check out the master branch here:
+If you are interested in working on Project Geode documentation or website, you can clone the docs repository:

 [https://github.com/project-geode/docs](https://github.com/project-geode/docs)